bhuwanb23/Ecorevolt/README.md

 - **Harharasudhan S**: Provided valuable insights and feedback.
 - **Mukesh V and Kabelan G**: Assisted with testing and bug reporting.

-Adjust the names and roles based on your project's specific contributors and supporters.